AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

 Your environment is configured to use cache adaptive forms and related assets.

-## (Optional) Configure adaptive form cache at dispatcher {#configure-the-cache}
+## (Optional) Configure adaptive form cache at Dispatcher {#configure-the-cache}

-You can also configure adaptive form caching at dispatcher for additional performance boost.
+You can also configure adaptive form caching at Dispatcher for an additional performance boost.

 ### Pre-requisites {#pre-requisites}

-* Enable the [merging or prefilling data at client](prepopulate-adaptive-form-fields.md#prefill-at-client) option.
+* Enable the [merging or prefilling data at the client](prepopulate-adaptive-form-fields.md#prefill-at-client) option.
 It helps merge unique data for each instance of a pre-filled form.

-### Considerations for caching adaptive forms on a dispatcher {#considerations}
+### Considerations for caching adaptive forms on a Dispatcher {#considerations}

 * When using the adaptive forms cache, use the AEM [!DNL Dispatcher] to cache client libraries (CSS and JavaScript) of an adaptive form.
 * While developing custom components, on the server used for development, keep the adaptive forms cache disabled.
 * URLs without extension are not cached.
-For example, URL with pattern  pattern`/content/forms/[folder-structure]/[form-name].html` are cached and caching ignores URLs with pattern `/content/dam/formsanddocument/[folder-name]/<form-name>/jcr:content`.
-So, use URLs with extensions to take benefits of caching.
+For example, URL with pattern `/content/forms/[folder-structure]/[form-name].html` are cached and caching ignores URLs with pattern `/content/dam/formsanddocument/[folder-name]/<form-name>/jcr:content`.
+So, use URLs with extensions to take the benefits of caching.
 * Considerations for localized adaptive forms:
   * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an adaptive form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
   * [Disable using browser locale](supporting-new-language-localization.md#how-localization-of-adaptive-form-works) for URLs with format `http://host:port/content/forms/af/<adaptivefName>.html`.
   * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is disabled, the non-localized version of the adaptive form is served.
 The non-localized language is the language used while developing the adaptive form.
-The locale configured for your browser (browser locale) is not taken into consideration and a non-localized version of the adaptive form is served.
+The locale configured for your browser (browser locale) is not considered and a non-localized version of the adaptive form is served.
   * When you use URL Format `http://host:port/content/forms/af/<adaptivefName>.html`, and **[!UICONTROL Use Browser Locale]** in configuration manager is enabled, a localized version of the adaptive form is served, if available.
 The language of the localized adaptive form is based on the locale configured for your browser (browser locale).
-It can lead to [caching only first instance of an adaptive form].
+It can lead to [caching only the first instance of an adaptive form].
 To prevent the issue from happening on your instance, see [troubleshooting](#only-first-insatnce-of-adptive-forms-is-cached).

-### Enable the caching at dispatcher
+### Enable the caching at Dispatcher

-Perform the below listed steps to enable and configure caching  adaptive forms on dispatcher:
+To enable and configure caching adaptive forms on Dispatcher, perform the following steps:

-1. Open the following URL for every publish instance of you environment and [enable flush agent for publish instances of your environment](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/page-invalidate.html#invalidating-dispatcher-cache-from-a-publishing-instance):
+1. Open the following URL for every publish instance of your environment and [enable flush agent for publish instances of your environment](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/page-invalidate.html#invalidating-dispatcher-cache-from-a-publishing-instance):
    `http://[server]:[port]]/etc/replication/agents.publish/flush.html`

 1. [Add the following to your dispatcher.any file](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#automatically-invalidating-cached-files):